go-rel/doc/docs/changelog/upgrading.md

 ### Association Definition

-Before 0.9.x all association is saved as is when its parent is modified, after this PR (https://github.com/go-rel/rel/pull/127) this feature needs to be explicitly disabled.
+Before 0.9.x all association is saved as is when its parent is modified, after this PR (https://github.com/go-rel/rel/pull/127) this feature needs to be explicitly enabled.

 === "0.8.x"